Jean-Baptiste Philibert Willaumez: Service in Saint-Domingue on Poursuivante

 Promoted to Chef de Division in January 1799, Willaumez was ordered to Saint-Malo to lead a campaign of his own design with a three-frigate and one-corvette division.
 However, the expedition could not depart and Willaumez returned to Paris, where, along with Fleurieu, he documented D'Entrecasteaux' expedition.

 In 1801, at the Peace of Amiens, Willaumez was appointed to command the 74-gun Duguay-Trouin, part of a squadron under Counter-Admiral Latouche-Tréville in Villaret de Joyeuse's fleet bound for Saint-Domingue; the squadron counted six ships of the line, six frigates and two corvettes, and was to ferry 3000 soldiers.

 Willaumez was given command of the Southern station of Saint-Domingue, and although he had no troops at his disposal there, he managed to maintain order.
 He also gained the trust of the black population, to the extent that General Laplume entrusted him two millions francs to carry to Port-au-Prince.
-In November 1802, after General de Rochambeau replaced Charles Leclerc, he started executing blacks by drowning; he had the entire garrison of Fort Dauphin transferred to Swiftsure and thrown overboard by her crew.
-Rochambeau then ordered all French ships to carry out such executions; only Willaumez refused, stating that "The officers of the French Navy are not executioners.
-I will not obey."
+In November 1802, after Donatien de Rochambeau replaced the deceased Charles Leclerc as commander-in-chief of all French forces in Saint-Domingue, he began ordering Blacks to be executed by drowning.
+Rochambeau had the entire garrison of Fort Dauphin, all of whom were Black soldiers, transferred to Swiftsure and thrown overboard by her crew.
+Rochambeau then ordered all French warships to carry out such executions; only Willaumez refused, stating that "The officers of the French Navy are not executioners.
+I will not obey!"

 Fight of the Poursuivante against HMS Hercules, by Louis-Philippe Crépin.

 After 18 months, Willaumez transferred his flag on the frigate Poursuivante, on which he served successively at the Western and Southern stations, and carried out a number of raids against the rebel Indigenous Army.
 On 27 June 1803, Poursuivante departed Les Cayes, bound for Cap‑Français, in the company of the sixteen-gun corvette Mignonne, under Jean Pierre Bargeau.